vtexdocs/known-issues/docs/en/known-issues/Catalog/sku-insert-file-api-is-not-responding-with-the-text-property.md

 ---
-title: "SKU Insert File API is not responding with the 'Text' property."
+title: 'SKU Insert File API is not responding with the ''Text'' property.'
 id: 2rPsyAkpGNCVIM4yGlcMBw
 status: PUBLISHED
 createdAt: 2024-04-10T14:59:14.341Z